 Note.
 The most onerous location of traffic loads has not been determined for this example which simply places tandems and vehicles at midspan.
-As stated previously, a moving load generator could be used to create many loadcases considering vehicles moving along a defined path, or the Vehicle Load Optimisation facility can determine worst-case patterns of loads automatically.
+As stated previously the moving load generator facility could be used to create many loadcases considering vehicles moving along a defined path, or the Vehicle Load Optimisation facility could be used to determine worst-case patterns of loads automatically.
 Both of these facilities are, however, outside the scope of this example.